The 2025 Pillars Campaign was a great success!

 Lynne McLean, in memory of Paul McLean

-The Very Rev. Robert and Kate Price
+The Right Rev. Robert and Kate Price

 Jules D. Roberts IV